Topics Map > DOCUMENT TYPE > User Procedure

 - The HR Status (e.g. Active) and Payroll Status (e.g. Active) display for the employee's Future or Current job data record.

-Tip: If you wish to see funding information for all employees in Active HR Status, you can run an Employee Funding Summary Report by campus, division or department; refer to FN - Run the Employee Funding Summary Report.
+Tip: If you wish to see funding information for all employees in Active HR Status, you can run an Employee Funding Summary Report by campus, division or department; refer to Running the Employee Funding Summary Report in HRS.

 - The Effective Date (e.g. 08/20/2018) represents the "as of" date of the employee's job Action (e.g. Return from Short Work Break).